AGordiGuerrero/from_ods_to_imagematrix/README.md

   - [PIL](https://pypi.org/project/Pillow/): to modify and create images with texts
   - [argparse](https://docs.python.org/3/library/argparse.html): to read arguments from command line

+Can all be installed in one step using:

+`pip install -r requirements.txt`

 ## Usage

 From command line: